-Feedback Suppressor
+Feedback Suppressor (inputs only)

-The Feedback Suppressor (FBS) provides automatic feedback control.
+The feedback suppressor (FBS) provides automatic feedback control.
 This is done by constantly monitoring the audio and automatically adjusting any one of 12 filters to remove feedback.
-Notch and Parametric Filter types are used, depending on the characteristics of the feedback.
-Note: The FBS function is only available on input channels and only at the 48 kHz sampling rate.
-This is because a feedback suppressor is most effective on an input channel rather than an output mix of channels, and the FBS function is DSP resource-intensive.
+Notch and parametric filter types are used, depending on the characteristics of the feedback.
+Because feedback suppression is more effective on a single input than on a mix of channels, the FBS is only available on inputs, and only at the 48 kHz sampling rate.
+The FBS uses a lot of DSP, so if FBS is used the FIR filter on the same numbered output channel becomes disabled in order to allow the DSP power necessary for the FBS.